pachyderm/docs-content/latest/_index.md

     clientPython: 7.3
     extensionJupyterLab: 2.6.0
     mountServerBinary: 2.6.0
-    release: staging  # used by sitemap.xml in themes folder
+    release: latest  # used by sitemap.xml in themes folder
 ---